Pulse wave velocity: Variation in the circulatory system

 Since the wall thickness, radius and incremental elastic modulus vary from blood vessel to blood vessel, PWV will also vary between vessels.
-Most measurements of PWV represent an average velocity over several vessels (e.g. from the carotid to the femoral artery).
+Most measurements of PWV represent an average velocity over a path length consisting of several vessels (e.g. from the carotid to the femoral artery).

 Dependence on blood pressure

 PWV intrinsically varies with blood pressure.
 PWV increases with pressure for two reasons: